digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 Setting the lifecycle for `Loki` storage bucket is achieved via the `s3cmd` utility.

-Next, you're going to use the sample provided below, to configure retention for the `fake/` and `index/` paths:
+Next, you're going to use the `loki_do_spaces_lifecycle.xml` configuration file provided in the `Starter Kit` Git repository, to configure retention for `Loki` bucket.
+The policy file contents look similar to:

 ```xml
 <LifecycleConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/">